teuben/nemo/scripts/csh/mkmh97.md

      massg2g1.png            Cumulative mass of G2 around the center of G1 nemopars.rc             Simulation parameters
      path-energy.png         Path of the binding energy
-     path-pos.png            Path of the two galaxies in X;  1 in red, 2 in green path-vel.png            Path of the two galaxies in VX; 1 in red, 2 in green run0.1                  Galaxy-1, the one with mass=1 - snapshot
+     path-g2.png             Path of mass of G2 in several ways path-pos.png            Path of the two galaxies in X;  1 in red, 2 in green path-vel.png            Path of the two galaxies in VX; 1 in red, 2 in green run0.1                  Galaxy-1, the one with mass=1 - snapshot